-Students may use the program's printer/copy machine located in Buchanan 124.
+Students may use the Linguistics printer/copy machine located in Buchanan 148.
 Use of the machine is for academic purposes only.
 You should not copy books or any other material that violates copyright laws.

 3. Goals of the CLASIC Program